SABMIS: Sparse approximation based blind multi-image steganography scheme: Proposed Approach

 In this subsection, we discuss the process of extracting secret images from the stego-image.
 Initially, we perform sampling (as done in Section \ref{Subsec:L1SABMIS_SecretImagesEmbedding} using \eqref{eq:sampling}--\eqref{eq:sampling_eq4}) of the stego-image to obtain four sub-stego-images.
 Since the extraction of all the secret images is similar, here, we discuss the extraction of only one secret image from one sub-stego-image. {First}, we perform block-wise sparsification of the chosen sub-stego-image.
 For this, we divide the sub-stego-image into blocks of size $b\times b$.
 We obtain a total of $\frac{r^2}{4\times b^2}$ blocks.
 Further, we sparsify each block (say $x''_i$) by computing the corresponding sparse vector (say~$s''_i$).
 That is, \begin{linenomath*}

 \end{linenomath*}

 Next, as earlier, we arrange these sparse blocks in a zig-zag scanning order, obtain the corresponding sparse vectors each of size $b^2 \times 1$, and then categorize each of them into two groups $s''_{i,u}\in \mathbb{R}^{p_1}$ and $s''_{i,v}\in \mathbb{R}^{p_2}$.
 Here, as before, $p_1$ and $p_2$ are the numbers of coefficients having large values and small values (or zero values), respectively.
-After that, we project each sparse vector onto linear measurements (say $y''_i\in \mathbb{R}^{(p_1+p_3)\times 1}$), \begin{linenomath*}
+After that, we oversample each sparse vector using linear measurements (say $y''_i\in \mathbb{R}^{(p_1+p_3)\times 1}$), \begin{linenomath*}

 \end{linenomath*} From $y''_i$, we extract the DCT coefficients of the embedded secret image using \textbf{Algorithm \ref{alg:Extraction rule SABMIS}}.
-This extraction rule is {the} reverse of the embedding rule given in \textbf{Algorithm \ref{alg:Embedding rule SABMIS}}. {
+This extraction rule is the reverse of the embedding rule given in \textbf{Algorithm \ref{alg:Embedding rule SABMIS}}. {

 }

 In \textbf{Algorithm \ref{alg:Extraction rule SABMIS}}, $t'_{\hati} \in \mathbb{R}^{l^2\times 1}$, for ${\hati}=1,2,\hdots,\frac{m^2}{l^2}$, are the vector representations of the DCT coefficients of the blocks of one extracted secret image.
 Next, we convert each vector $t'_{\hati}$ into blocks of size $l\times l$, and then perform a block-wise Inverse DCT (IDCT) (using \eqref{eq:SABMIS_IDCT}) to obtain the secret image pixels.
 Finally, we obtain the extracted secret image of size $m\times m$ by arranging all these blocks column wise.
 As mentioned earlier, this steganography scheme is a blind multi-image steganography scheme because it does not require any cover image data at the receiver side for the extraction of secret images.